Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: CTI Benchmark Results

-We split the 12 benchmarks in \Cref{tab:main-results} into tasks that are directly seen during Minerva-CTI training (\textbf{Seen}: RCM, VSP, ATE, RMS) and tasks that are not directly optimized as training objectives (\textbf{Not-in-training}: CKT, CyberMetric, SOCEval, ElasticRule, APTNER, LANCE, AnnoCTR, AZERG).
-For each model variant we report the mean score over tasks in the group.
+We split the evaluation suite into tasks that directly match Minerva-CTI training objectives and tasks that are not directly optimized during training.
+The training-aligned group contains RCM, VSP, ATE, and RMS, corresponding to CVE-to-CWE mapping, CVSS vector prediction, ATT\&CK technique prediction, and mitigation recommendation.
+The not-in-training group contains CKT, CyberMetric, SOCEval, ElasticRule, APTNER, LANCE, AnnoCTR, and AZERG. \Cref{tab:seen-vs-heldout} reports the mean score for each group.

-As expected, GRPO and MinervaRL deliver the largest gains on the \emph{seen} tasks (which align closely with the verifiable training objectives), but we also observe consistent improvements on the \emph{not-in-training} suite, indicating that training on verifiable CTI tasks transfers to related CTI reasoning and extraction capabilities.